Facebook Stories are short user-generated photo and video collections that can be viewed up to two times and disappear after 24 hours.

 I’d love to hear what you think about this update.
 Will you share your day on Facebook?
 How will you manage stories across Facebook, Snapchat, Instagram and Whatsapp?

-This post was orginally published on March 15, 2017, and updated on March 27 to reflect the Facebook Stories feature being rolled out globally.
+This post was orginally published on March 15, 2017, and updated on October 13 to reflect the Facebook Stories feature being rolled out to Pages.